What is Cash Flow Management?

 Alternatively, you may want to negotiate for early payment discounts, rather than delaying payments, in order to save cash in the long run.

 While having cash available is crucial, cash flow tells the full story of how self-sufficient a company is.
 Where is your company generating cash, where is it spending cash?
-Effective cash flow management will provide detailed answers to these questions and present your business with more opportunities for growth and allow you to be strategic and proactive rather than reactive and defensive.
+Effective cash flow management will provide detailed answers to these questions and protect your business during a period of crisis where supply chain risk exists.
 Your procurement process has a huge impact on cash flow and taking a strategic approach in the areas mentioned will greatly improve your company’s financial health.